mk-milly02/ip-alchemist/README.md

 # IPv4

-A simple console application that helps in the basic addressing and subnetting of IPv4 addresses.
+A simple console application that supports subnetting of IPv4 addresses using variable length subnet mask(VLSM).

 ![image](https://github.com/mk-milly02/IPv4/blob/master/Screenshots/Screenshot%202022-03-10%20174722.png)

-## Basic Addressing
+## Structured Overview of Networks

 This requires an IP address and the prefix length in order to generate the output below.